 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 Saint Paul expresses his concern about people being led away from the true faith in 2 Timothy 3:16-4:4.
-This passage is one of the readings for December 20.

 The seriousness of Paul's concern is evident in the way he tells Timothy to "preach the word, be urgent in and out of season, convince, rebuke and exhort, be unfailing in patience and in teaching."
 Knowing that he himself is destined in the near future to face death for the faith, Paul places this big responsibility on the much younger man.